erre1998/erre1998.github.io/services.md

                 <p class="service-entry-institution">
-                    Faculty of Humanities, University of Rostock
+                    Institute for German Studies, Faculty of Humanities, University of Rostock
                 </p>

             </div>